-Many of these responsibilities and determinations are determined by the laws of the state where you live (which can be different from the state in which you married).
-In fact, depending on your family situation, a state's marriage laws could determine where you want to live.
-One of the biggest distinctions among states is whether they have enacted community property laws or whether they are separate property states as this will have a direct impact on your marital assets.
+Many of the responsibilities and determinations of marriage are determined by the laws of the state in which you live, including what types of marriages are prohibited and the criteria for an annulment.
+One of the biggest distinctions among states is whether they've enacted community property laws, as this will have a direct impact on your marital assets.

 Many states also allow spouses to enter into private agreements with respect to their legal obligations.
 These can include prenuptial agreements or even agreements during a marriage.
 States may impose additional requirements for these types of agreements beyond normal contracting requirements, such as the need for review periods before they are signed.
 However, if valid, these agreements can override any default state laws to the contrary.

 Before you get married, it's helpful to understand the laws that will apply to your marriage.
 After all, this could help you to avoid certain surprises or major disputes down the line and can ensure that you are going into marriage fully informed.
-To make things easier, below you will find links to laws on marriage in all 50 states and DC.
+To make things easier, below you will find links to laws on prohibited marriage and annulment laws in all 50 states and the District of Columbia.

 The laws on marriage and on property owned during marriage vary from state to state.
 This can make things a little complicated during a divorce or on the death of a spouse, especially if you've lived in different states.
 You can learn more about the laws that apply to your marriage, and prevent problems from arising, by speaking with a local family law attorney.